nworbnhoj/qwikgame/README.md

 Each registered **player** has a single xml file in the `/player` directory.

-A player registers by nominating a favourite game and venue, and an email address.
+A player registers by nominating a favorite game and venue, and an email address.
 The player is effectively registering that they are available to play Squash at the Milawa Courts (for example) and wish to be alerted when some-one else is keen to play.
 An email registration confirmation contains a link to the players home page and a cookie is set to maintain the user-login beyond a single session.
 If the user manually logs-out then another email can be requested with a new login link (ie traditional user passwords are replaced by persistent sessions and a simple password-reset email process).

 The internal player ID (pid) is chosen by taking the sha256 hash of the email address.
 This has a number of advantages: